timdeschryver/timdeschryver.dev/bits/pretty-typescript-types/index.md

 `Prettify` takes a generic parameter `T` and maps over its keys using a mapped type to essentially create a new type that has the same properties as `T`.

-:::info
+:::ai
-🤖 Here's a breakdown of what's happening:
+Here's a breakdown of what's happening:

 - `type Prettify<T>`: This is a declaration of a new type called `Prettify` that takes a generic parameter `T`. `T` is a placeholder for any type that you want to use with `Prettify`.
 - `[K in keyof T]`: This is a mapped type.
 It iterates over all keys of `T` (represented by `K`). `keyof T` is a type that represents all keys of `T`.